Free Shipping on Orders over $75 to the Contiguous US

 Modeling in 9–12 builds on K–8 experiences and progresses to using, synthesizing, and developing models to predict and show relationships among variables between systems and their components in the natural and designed worlds.

-Feel free to choose the words that are appropriate for your students' grade level.
+Choose the words that are appropriate for your students' grade level.
 These make great flashcards and/or quiz questions to check for understanding.

-Observation - a statement based on something seen, heard or noticed.
+Observation - a statement based on something seen, heard, or noticed.

 Control - a group used as a standard of comparison for checking the results of an experiment.